littlerobots/android-apt/README.md

+**Note: the latest Android Gradle plugin has now built in support for annotation processors, see [this wiki page](https://bitbucket.org/hvisser/android-apt/wiki/Migration) for more info.**

 What is this?
 ---------------
 The android-apt plugin assists in working with annotation processors in combination with Android Studio.
 It has two purposes: